 Chief Technology Officer, Cofounder

 Alexi leads technology development, electronics production, and hardware evaluation.
 This includes efforts in materials synthesis, circuit design, and scalable manufacturing.
 He also leads research and development on new wearable technologies that build on his breakthrough discoveries in the design and manufacturing of soft electronics.
-Prior to co-founding Lifeware Labs, Alexi was a postdoctoral fellow in the Integrated Soft Materials Lab at Carnegie Mellon University, where he developed novel material architectures for integrated soft electronics that combine packaged microelectronics with stretchable circuitry.
+Prior to co-founding Lifeware Labs, Alexi was a postdoctoral fellow in the Soft Machines Lab at Carnegie Mellon University, where he developed novel material architectures for integrated soft electronics that combine packaged microelectronics with stretchable circuitry.
 Alexi received his PhD in Mechanical Engineering from the University of Maryland College Park, and MS and BS degrees in Mechanical Engineering from the University of Maryland Baltimore County (UMBC).

 Chief Science Officer, Cofounder

 Carmel guides innovations in materials engineering and assists in fundraising and business strategy.
-He also has an appointment as an Associate Professor at Carnegie Mellon University, where he directs the Integrated Soft Materials Lab.
+He also has an appointment as an Associate Professor at Carnegie Mellon University, where he directs the Soft Machines Lab.
 Carmel is an expert in soft materials engineering for applications in wearable computing and soft robotics.
 Carmel has received career awards from DARPA, Navy, Air Force, and NASA and his research has lead to over 80 peer-reviewed technical publications and 6 issued patents.
 He received his PhD and MS in Electrical Engineering from UC Berkeley and a BS in Civil Engineering from Cornell.